rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup-Instructions.md

 Older versions of Windows required users to run commands at a "command prompt."
 But most users of Windows XP and after likely never need to open a command prompt, and may not have ever seen it.

-* Click Start > cmd.exe [enter]
+* Click Start and type `cmd.exe` [enter]
     * This will open a command prompt.
 * Type "ping" [enter]
     * "ping" is a network utility that attempts to connect to a remote machine.
     * When you run "ping" without any parameters, ping will only output the usage instructions.
 * Type "winword" [enter]
     * You probably have Microsoft Word on your computer.
 The Word executable is called "winword.exe."
 However, running the "winword" command did not start Microsoft Word.
-The reason that "ping" worked but "winword" did not is because "ping" is in a folder specified in your path environment variable.
+The reason that "ping" worked but "winword" did not is because "ping.exe" is in a folder specified in your path environment variable.
     * The path environment variable tells Windows what directories to look in for commands, such as executables.
 Ping.exe is in c:\\windows\\system32.
 Winword.exe is in one of your Program Files folders.

 Use the following steps to view and edit your PATH variable.